np-overflow/website/README.md

 ## Usage

-Run `npm install` and ensure that you `npm run build` to generate the member binaries.
+Run `npm install` and ensure that you `npm run build` to generate the member files.